In this section

 Please note that if you do withdraw your child from sex education taught via PSHCE lessons, they will have the right to opt into sex education from their 15th birthday (more specifically, three academic terms before they turn 16).

 We strongly recommend that parents/carers do not withdraw their children from sex education as it is of vital importance for their present and future lives.
-However, any parents wishing to discuss this further, should contact Ms Thomas, Assistant Headteacher.
+However, any parents wishing to discuss this further, should contact Ms Vilas, Assistant Headteacher.

 In response to these new statutory requirements, we have been working hard as a school to ensure that our delivery of this new content, alongside all the other important aspects of PSHCE, is as inclusive, age appropriate and comprehensive as possible.